sachinkr91/api-rest-meetings/libs/javascript/docs/RecordingApi.md

 var userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

-var contentId = 56; // Integer | The ID of the meeting you want to view.
-This is an integer value.
-You can find this ID by doing a list of meetings and referencing the \"id\" property.
+var contentId = 56; // Integer | The recording properties fetched with other API endpoints will return a compositeContentId or a contentId.
+That value can be used for this argument.

 var callback = function(error, data, response) {